Michcic7/F1WebAPI/README.md

 A REST API for accessing the data scraped from the Formula 1 official website's standings tab.
 It includes drivers, teams and race results.

-Built with ASP.NET Core 7 and PostgreSQL.
+Built with ASP.NET Core 7, PostgreSQL and Docker.
 The project showcases my 1 year of learning back-end programming.

 ## Features